Encountering Nature and the Nature of Things

 This course is in English and we are unable to accommodate non-English speakers.

 We have kept the fee as low as possible.
-If you are seriously interested in the course, but your financial situation would prohibit your attending, please apply and submit a financial assistance form (below).
+If you are seriously interested in the course, but your financial situation would prohibit your attending, please apply for financial assistance (below).
 Some scholarship funds are available.

-If you are unable to pay the cost of the program up front, it’s also possible to pay over the course of the year.
-In that case we require an initial payment of $750 before the program begins ($250 deposit to be paid upon acceptance into the program, and $500 to be paid by July 1st).
-Thereafter you can make monthly payments ($250) or quarterly payments ($750).
+Also, if you are unable to pay the full tuition up front, it’s possible to pay over the course of the year.
+In that case, we ask participants to pay $1,000 of their tuition before the course starts (this includes the deposit) followed by either monthly payments ($250) or quarterly payments ($750).

 Craig Holdrege is a biologist, educator, and the director of The Nature Institute.
 He is deeply interested in the interconnected nature of things and how we can understand life in truly living ways as a basis for responsible human action.